 Gin and mint with a splash of lime.
-If you like Mojitos and you like gin, then you'll also like this cocktail.
+If you like a Mojito and you like gin, then you'll also like the Southside.

 Orange and gin with a souring splash of lime juice.

 A variation on the Negroni.
-More gin and less Campari make for an unusual bittersweet Martini.
+More gin and less liqueur make for an unusual bittersweet Martini.

 Basically a very wet Sweet Martini.

-A White Lady in a sugar-rimmed glass with the addition of a dash of grenadine and substituting lemon juice for lime.
+A White Lady in a sugar-rimmed glass with the addition of a dash of grenadine and substituting lime juice for lemon.